AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-multi-site-to-site-resource-manager-portal.md

 * You have an externally facing public IP address for your VPN device.
 This IP address cannot be located behind a NAT.

 ## <a name="part1"></a>Part 1 - Configure a connection
-1. From a browser, navigate to the [Azure portal preview](http://portal.azure.cn) and, if necessary, sign in with your Azure account.
+1. From a browser, navigate to the [Azure Portal](http://portal.azure.cn) and, if necessary, sign in with your Azure account.
 2. Click **All resources** and locate your **virtual network gateway** from the list of resources and click it.
 3. On the **Virtual network gateway** blade, click **Connections**.